drmikehenry/vimfiles/README.txt

-The vimfiles project is a collection of Vim configuration files that gather settings, plugins, and documentation to provide a powerful editing environment with minimal additional tweaking.
+The vimfiles project is a collection of configuration files for Vim and Neovim that gather settings, plugins, and documentation to provide a powerful editing environment with minimal additional tweaking.

-See doc/notes.txt for more information on setting up vimfiles, building Vim, and using the features provided by vimfiles.
+See doc/notes.txt for setup and usage details.